What is Amazon’s Buy Box?

 Overwhelmingly—more than 80% of the time—UK consumers accepted Amazon’s recommendation and purchased through the Buy Box.
 The claim alleges that the algorithm steered consumers towards product offerings that were more profitable for Amazon while obscuring other similar, and often more affordable, options.
 The competition for price and quality competition among sellers is reduced which causes consumers to pay inflated prices.

 Robert Hammond has more than 20 years of experience advocating on behalf of consumer rights.
 His past roles include 8 years as Director of Postal Policy and Regulation for Citizens Advice and 10 years in private practice as a solicitor.
+Robert is currently Director (Non- Executive) at Ofcom Communications Consumer Panel and Advisory Committee on Older and Disabled, the UK communications regulator.

 Amazon’s Buy Box algorithm is currently under investigation in the UK by the Competition and Markets Authority and has already been the subject of several investigations by European regulatory bodies.